-The hydraulic unit is equipped with an electrical back-up system, which is designed to provide additional heat during the coldest periods.
+The hydraulic unit is equipped with an electrical backup system, which is designed to provide additional heat during the coldest periods.

-- Regulation functions - The initial temperature of the heating circuit is controlled by the weather-dependent setpoint. - The power of the outdoor unit is modulated according to the need via the "inverter" compressor. - Control of the electrical back-up. - → Additional heating when the HP alone is insufficient. - → Assist mode. - Switching between summer/winter operation is automatic. - Room thermostat: The room thermostat corrects the weather-dependent setpoint. - Domestic hot water. - Protection functions - Compressor protection via heating back-up. - Heat exchanger protection via heating back-up. - Legionella cycle for domestic hot water. - Minimum flow detection. - Sediment trap to protect the HP heating circuit - Frost protection. - Safety thermostats for electrical back-ups. - When the heat pump is equipped with options and associated kits.
+Regulation functions

+- The initial temperature of the heating circuit is controlled by the weather-dependent setpoint.

+- The power of the outdoor unit is modulated according to the need via the "inverter" compressor.

+- Control of the electrical back-up.

+- → Additional heating when the HP alone is insufficient.

+- → Assist mode.

+- Switching between summer/winter operation is automatic.

+- Room thermostat: The room thermostat corrects the weather-dependent setpoint.

+- Domestic hot water

+- Protection functions

+- Compressor protection via heating back-up (see page 48).

+- Heat exchanger protection via heating back-up.

+- Legionella cycle for domestic hot water.

+- Minimum flow detection.

+- Frost protection.

+- Electrical back-up safety thermostat.

+When the heat pump is equipped with options and associated kits.